Albert-Tate/METR4202/FunctionalityOverview.md

 fillMe.m -> talk to Brandon

+__readMotorAngles.m__ Reads in the current angles of the three motors being used and outputs them in an array.

+__setMotorAngles.m__ Takes in three angles and sets motors one, two and three to them (respectively).

+__setSpeed.m__ Sets the speed of the three motors based on the three speeds input (respectively).

 COASTER DETECTION
 -----------
 The functions that are used to detect and locate the fudicial markers that represent coasters.
 The coasters are used to represent fill locations and customer pickup locations.

 __fidREF.png__ Image used to detect fiducial marker in the scene.
 NOTE: this image might not work with a different camera or in a different environment.
 It is recommended a new reference image be taken for such cases.

+__machine.png__ Image used to detect the filling location (another fiducial marker reference image).

 __getXYZ_coaster.m__ Uses the fiducial reference to locate the corresponding marker in *XYZ* space relative to the robot.